Human Nature (Madonna song): Critical reception

 "After setting the tone with a whispered mantra of Express yourself/don't repress yourself, [...]
 [She] addresses her critics in no uncertain terms. [...]
 This is Madonna at her most unapologetically defiant, And it is a glorious thing to behold.
 It only got to No. 46 on Billboards Hot 100, but 30 years later, it remains one of her most inspired moments as a musical provocateur".

 — —The Arizona Republics Ed Masley commenting on "Human Nature" on the publication's list of Madonna's 35 best songs.

 "Human Nature" received generally positive reviews upon release.
-From Billboard, Larry Flick called it a "wickedly catchy jeep/pop jam in which La M unapologetically snaps at her more close-minded critics", and highlighted her "playfully snide and aggressive" vocals.
+From Billboard magazine, Larry Flick called it a "wickedly catchy jeep/pop jam in which La M unapologetically snaps at her more close-minded critics", and highlighted her "playfully snide and aggressive" vocals.
 Sal Cinquemani from Slant Magazine opined that, "whether licking her wounds over lovers or critics, Madonna has never sounded more emotionally vulnerable or more cerebrally plugged in than she does here".
 Similarly, author Mark Bego felt that on the song, "[Madonna] displays a fleeting touch of vulnerability".
 From The Baltimore Sun, J.D.
 Considine said that "Human Nature" and album track "Survival" were, "the closest thing you'll find [in Bedtime Stories] to career commentary".
 On The Advocates review, Peter Galvin deemed it a "delicious" song that "takes aim at who used her to live out their sexual fantasies and then condemned her for it".
 For Rolling Stone, Barbara O'Dair referred to "Human Nature" as an "infectiously funky [...] drive-by on her critics, complete with a keening synth line straight outta Dre".
 Lucy O'Brien, author of Madonna: Like an Icon, deemed "Human Nature" one of the "quirkiest" tracks on Bedtime Stories, "throbbing with a tightly restrained but devastating anger".